Coming For Therapy

 So how many sessions does it take for me to feel better?

 This is a difficult question to answer.
-But we tell you some of the factors that affect the number of sessions required.
-Typically, this depends on
+But we’ll tell you some of the factors that affect the number of sessions needed.
+Typically, this depends on:

 Ψ how long you wait before seeking help

-Ψ how frequent you turn up for session
+Ψ how frequent you turn up for sessions

-By way of example (and only as a guideline), persons who present with straightforward depression or anxiety typically take at least 10 to 15 sessions before they feel well enough to request for discharge.
-More complex issues such as Personality Disorders may take years.
+By way of example (and only as a guideline), persons who present with non-comorbid depression or anxiety typically take at least 10 to 15 weekly to fortnightly sessions before they feel well enough to be discharged.
+More complex issues such as Personality Disorders may take significantly longer.